 When it comes to taking care of Alaskan Klee Kai, it is essential and every owner’s responsibility to provide basic needs.
 This includes maintaining a proper and nutritious diet, health, and grooming.

 Alaskan Klee Kai is a highly active and energetic dog breed, due to which it requires a nutritious diet.
 To meet the energy level of the dog, a protein-rich diet should be given.
-Select the best quality dog food, either commercially manufactured or prepared at home.
+Select the best quality dog food, either commercially manufactured, organic dog food or prepared at home.